Provo City Center Temple: History

 The intent to construct the temple was announced by church president Thomas S. Monson on October 1, 2011, during the church's general conference.
 The temple was announced concurrently with those to be built in Barranquilla, Colombia; Durban, South Africa; Kinshasa, DR Congo; and Star Valley, Wyoming, along with the temple in Paris, France which had been previously announced.
 At the time, this brought the total number of temples worldwide (either completed, under construction or announced) to 166 and the number of temples in Utah to 16.
-Provo became the second city in the LDS Church to have two temples, the first being South Jordan, Utah, with the Jordan River and Oquirrh Mountain temples.
-It is the second tabernacle in Utah to be converted to a temple, the first being the Vernal Utah Temple, and the fourth Latter-day Saint temple converted from an existing building.
-(The three previous being the Vernal Utah, Copenhagen Denmark, and Manhattan New York temples.)
-It is one of only two Latter-day Saint temples not to include the name of the state/province or country in which the temple is located (the other being the Salt Lake Temple).
+Provo became the second city to have two of the church's temples, after South Jordan, Utah, with the Jordan River and Oquirrh Mountain temples.
+It is the second tabernacle in Utah to be converted to a temple, after the one in Vernal, Utah, and the fourth temple converted from an existing building.
+(The three previous were the Vernal Utah, Copenhagen Denmark, and Manhattan New York temples.)
+It is one of only two of the church's temples not to include the name of the state/province or country where it is located (the other being the Salt Lake Temple).

 Following the temple announcement, Brigham Young University partnered with staff from the Church History Department to conduct an excavation of the temple site.
 The remains of the original meetinghouse were discovered in 2011 with the use of a ground-penetrating radar study, and in 2012 an archaeological excavation was undertaken in order to fully investigate the remains of the building.
 The excavation uncovered the foundation and basement of the structure, in which numerous artifacts were also recovered.
 Prior to the groundbreaking ceremony, the foundation was removed and donated to the city of Provo.

 In addition to the archaeological work done on the site, the church and the architects prepared to design and build the temple by conducting in-depth research on the Provo Tabernacle as well as other buildings designed by the same architect, including the Manti Utah Temple, and other examples of Victorian-style architecture and interior design.

 The groundbreaking ceremony took place on May 12, 2012, marking the commencement of construction, with Jeffrey R. Holland presiding, and attended by local church members and community leaders.

 During construction, the temple faced various challenges, including the fragility of the existing structure.
 In order to add two basement levels, the exterior was stabilized and placed on stilts while the ground underneath it was excavated.
 Following its completion, a public open house was held from January 15 through March 5, 2016, excluding Sundays.

 The temple was dedicated on March 20, 2016, by Dallin H. Oaks of the Quorum of the Twelve Apostles.
 Russell M. Nelson, the president of the Quorum of the Twelve Apostles, was in attendance at one of the three sessions.
 Also in attendance at one or more sessions were M. Russell Ballard and Gary E. Stevenson, both of the Quorum of the Twelve.